figma-plus/docs/userGuide/manager.md

 <img src="images/pluginDetails.png" width="450">

-To install the plugin, simply click **Install** and your plugin will be ready to use right away.
+To install the plugin, simply click **Install** and it will be ready to use right away.

 !> Some plugins will only run in the next page reload.
 If you have opened tabs on the desktop app, make sure to reload **all opened tabs** to see changes, or simply restart the app to do that quickly.